 Last but not least, remember to check the quality of customer service and compliance provided.
 You don’t want to wait days to get support when you had a problem with your software or someone breaking into your account because of a lack of security.
 You might also want to look at if your software is compatible with Making Tax Digital for VAT.

-The best accounting software “for you” mostly depends on your business advice and your accountant’s advice.
+The best accounting software “for you” mostly depends on your business and accountant’s advice.
 Still, it’s good to have a look at some of the best accounting software around the industry.

 Canada-based Freshbooks was one of the ‘Editor’s Choices’ of PCMag UK in 2020.
 The cheapest plan of the software offers every fundamental feature you need as a sole trader.

 Another ‘Editor’s Choice’ by PCMag UK is Intuit QuickBooks Online.
 QuickBooks also has desktop applications for Mac and PC.